ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 Biopsy

-- a positive biopsy is the only confirmation of a “definitive” diagnosis of PACNS (in the absence of biopsy or negative findings, we can talk about “possible” CNS vasculitis)
+- a positive biopsy is the only confirmation of a “definitive” diagnosis of PACNS (in the absence of biopsy or negative findings, we can speak about “possible” CNS vasculitis)

-- inconsistency between AG findings and biopsy findings is quite common; a false negative biopsy is common – due to segmental involvement, a healthy artery segment may be captured [McVerry, 2017]
+- inconsistency between AG findings and biopsy findings is quite common; a false negative biopsy is common – due to segmental involvement, a healthy artery segment may be included [McVerry, 2017]

 - a positive biopsy is described in approximately 9-36% of cases